The Tale of Despereaux (film): Plot

 Having been unable to adjust to being a sewer rat, Roscuro is desperate to hear about the outside world.
 The two become friends, as every day, Despereaux tells him stories of the princess and her sadness.
 Wishing to make amends for the trouble he has caused, Roscuro sneaks into Pea's room and tries to apologize to her, but she lashes out at him, and guards come after him.
 Hurt by this, Roscuro vows revenge.
-He enlists the help of Miggery "Mig" Sow, Pea's young, hearing-impaired maid who longs to be a princess by convincing her she can take Pea's place if she kidnaps her.
+He enlists the help of Miggery "Mig" Sow, Pea's young, hearing-impaired maid who longs to be a princess by convincing her she can take Pea's place if she captures her.
 After Mig drags Pea to the dungeons, Roscuro double-crosses her and locks her in a cell.

-Meanwhile, Despereaux discovers that the princess is in danger, and he tries to tell the King, who is too depressed to listen.
+Meanwhile, Despereaux discovers that the princess is captured, and he tries to tell the King, who is too depressed to listen.
 Despereaux tries to get help elsewhere; he returns to the mouse village and tries to enlist his family, but they are afraid of his presence — for he has fallen in flour, so they mistake him for returning as a ghost — so he rings the town's bell to prove his survival, but still no one comes to his aid.
 Andre hears the bell, reminding him of the time he made soup, and, having had enough of the law, gets back to making soup, which brings back Boldo.
 Despereaux tries to get help from Andre and Boldo, with limited success.
 As Andre is distracted by a rainy thunderstorm (which was caused by the smell of the soup being released into the sky), Boldo agrees and takes Despereaux back to the dungeons.
 En route, they are attacked by rats; Boldo sacrifices himself to allow Despereaux to reach the arena.

 In the arena, Roscuro sees the apologetic sincerity in Pea's eyes and regrets his actions.
 Still, an enraged Botticelli signals the rats to eat Pea.
 Despereaux releases the cat to chase some of the rats away, and fights off the others.
 Botticelli captures Despereaux, but the rain clouds part and sunlight reflects off a lost heart-shaped locket into the dungeon, stunning the photophobic sewer rats.
-Roscuro saves Despereaux by using one of the arena's spotlights to direct the sunlight at Botticelli, sending him falling into the arena, where the cat chases him into its cage; Pea shuts in both of them with her feet, leaving Botticelli to be eaten as the rest of the sewer rats flee into the shadows.
+Roscuro saves Despereaux by using one of the arena's spotlights to direct the sunlight at Botticelli, sending him falling into the arena, where the cat pursues him into its cage; Pea shuts in both of them with her feet, leaving Botticelli to be eaten as the rest of the sewer rats flee into the shadows.

 In the aftermath, Mig is reunited with Gregory, who turns out to be her long-lost father, and they return together to their farm.
 Meanwhile, the King finally overcomes his grief and allows soup and rats back into the kingdom; it stops raining, and the sun rises over Dor; Roscuro returns to his life at sea; Despereaux, who also inspired the mice to be brave just like him, departs on a journey to see the world.